fabiostrocco/core-scheme/README.md

 Core Scheme is a subset of scheme, with the purpose of illustrating how to build compilers and interpreters.

-This project contains a compiler from CSCheme to x86 assembly written in C++ with LLVM and a CScheme interpreter.
+This project contains a compiler from CScheme to x86 assembly written in C++ with LLVM and a Cscheme interpreter.

 HOW TO COMPILE THE COMPILER
 ----------------------------

-Please use **clang 3.4-1** and Linux Ubnutu or an x86 compatible machine Type make to start the compilation.
+Please use **clang 3.4-1** and Linux Ubnutu or an x86 compatible machine.
+Type make to start the compilation.

-Please note that earlier or later **LLVM** and **CLANG** installations may compile this code.
+Please note that if using later or earlier verions of **LLVM** and **CLANG** this project may not compile.

 HOW TO USE THE COMPILER
 ----------------------------

-You can find a file named "test.scm" in this directory.
-It contains a cscheme sample file.
-Alternatively you can just type test to compile the test.scm file.

 The infrastructure toolchain contains the following programs: